What Can You Do With a Film Degree? Top Careers and Industry Roles

 Traditionally, a film editor’s job begins when shooting ends and the movie enters the post-production phase.
 However, in some cases, a film editor may begin working with the raw footage even as the shooting continues.
 Sometimes, film editors may set up a temporary office close to the location so that they can begin working with the raw footage almost as soon as it’s created.

 Now that you have a better idea of some of the available film degree jobs, it’s time to think about your career pathway.
 Individuals in the film industry come from a wide background of fields and experience.
-Film degrees are tailored to help students learn the skills needed to be successful in various areas of expertise.
+Film degrees are designed to teach the skills needed for various areas of expertise.

-Students can also chose to pursue a degree based on their specific interests within the film industry.
-For instance, if you are interested in working in the written aspects of film, you may consider a film degree with an emphasis in screenwriting.
-This degree gives a look into the world of writers and editors for film.
+If you are interested in working in the written aspects of film, consider a film degree with an emphasis in screenwriting.
+This degree gives a look into the world of writers and editors for film and provides plenty of opportunities to practice the craft of writing.

-Your path to a rewarding future begins at Grand Canyon University (GCU), where you can choose from an array of performing arts and digital arts degree programs.
-Enroll in the Bachelor of Arts in Digital Film with an Emphasis in Production program, for example, or earn a Bachelor of Arts in Digital Film with an Emphasis in Screenwriting.
-GCU also offers a graphic design degree.
-Fill out the form on this page to begin working toward your future in the entertainment industry.
+Pursue your passion for cinema at Grand Canyon University, where you can choose from an array of performing arts and digital arts degree programs.
+Enroll in the Bachelor of Arts in Digital Film with an Emphasis in Production, for example, or earn a Bachelor of Arts in Digital Film with an Emphasis in Screenwriting.

-Approved by the program chair of digital film for the College of Arts and Media on March 15, 2023.
+Approved and verified accurate by the digital film chair of the College of Arts and Media on March 19, 2025.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.